dribnet/purvs/README.md

 17/05 Complte Alphabet letter D to M.
 19/05 Complete Alphabet N to Q.
 Complete Alphabet.
 Change parameters.
+Start to do the interaction.
+Complte A to B, and I will figure out how to do change letters autoly tomorrow.
+Change the periew picture.

 The parameters per letter:
   * `size` : radius of the second circle